Ripthulhu/VFIO-SGPU/README.md

 ## Introduction
 This guide is designed to assist beginners in setting up GPU passthrough on Linux systems using libvirt and virt-manager, specifically focusing on systems with only one GPU.
+I highly recommend joining the VFIO Discord (links are at the bottom) and reading through the #wiki-and-psa section of this server.
+Here you can find steps on how to acquire a ROM for Nvidia cards and steps on how to optimise the VM for maximum performance.
+You can also find a lot of useful info on the Arch OVMF Wiki page and I recommend reading it.

 ## Prerequisites
 - **System Compatibility**: Ensure your CPU supports IOMMU (Intel VT-d for Intel CPUs, AMD-Vi for AMD CPUs).
 - **GPU Compatibility**: Verify if your GPU supports UEFI and is compatible with passthrough.
+Nvidia cards will require a ROM file and AMD Navi 14 or older need the `vendor-reset` module (link to the project at the bottom).
 - **Laptop Compatibility**: You need to be able to disable the iGPU in the BIOS.
+- **Distro Compatibility**: This script will only work on distro's that use systemd.

 ## Steps to Setup